redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 ![2048 tags](../images/rhde_gitops_quay-2048.png)

+You should also check that the image in the `device-edge-configs/APPs/microshift/manifest/2-deployment.yml` file on Gitea is `v1` and not `v3`.

 If this environment was never used probably it will be correctly assigned but if you already ran the demo the "prod" tag will be probably pointing to "v3".